 What do I need to paint in layers?

 Your painting surface needs to be sturdy.
-I speak from experience of layering acrylic onto heavy cartridge paper thinking it would hold up.
-Heavy weight watercolour paper can be ok, I’ve found 300gsm or greater to work best but too much water or heavy paint and it’s going to warp.
-I’d recommend working on stretched canvases or panels as they can take heavy layers.
-I started on plywood offcuts from a local wood shop but use what you have.
+I speak from experience of layering acrylic onto heavy paper thinking it would hold up.
+Heavy weight watercolour paper can be ok, I’ve found 300gsm or greater works best but too much water or heavy paint and it’s going to warp and be more difficult to work on.

 Painting in layers with acrylic is great if you love to experiment and explore paint effects and “happy accidents”.
 I’d recommend anyone at any level to try it.